QubesOS/qubes-doc/basics_dev/coding-style.md

 -   Do not place code in `*.h` files.
 -   Use `const` whenever possible, e.g. in function arguments passed via pointers.
 -   Do not mix procedural and objective code together -- if you write in C++, use classes and objects.
--   Think about classes hierarchy, before start implementing specific methods.
+-   Think about classes hierarchy, before starting to implement specific methods.

 Bash-specific guidelines
 ------------------------